 Resources Connection, Inc. ("Resources Connection"), a Delaware corporation, was incorporated on November 16, 1998.
-Resources Connection is a multinational professional services firm; its operating entities provide services primarily under the name Resources Global Professionals ("Resources Global" or the "Company").
+Resources Connection is a multinational professional services firm; its operating entities provide services primarily under the name Resources Global Professionals ("RGP" or the "Company").
 The Company is organized around client service teams utilizing experienced professionals specializing in accounting, finance, risk management and internal audit, corporate advisory, strategic communications and restructuring, information management, human capital, supply chain management, healthcare solutions, actuarial, legal and regulatory services in support of client-led projects and consulting initiatives.
 The Company has offices in the United States ("U.S."), Asia, Australia, Canada, Europe and Mexico.

 The Company's fiscal year consists of 52 or 53 weeks, ending on the Saturday in May closest to May 31.
-The fiscal years ended May 26, 2012, May 28, 2011 and May 29, 2010 consisted of 52 weeks.
+The fiscal years ended May 25, 2013, May 26, 2012 and May 28, 2011 consisted of 52 weeks.
+The fiscal year ending May 31, 2014 will consist of 53 weeks.